carbon-design-system/stylelint-plugin-carbon-tokens/README.md

 - ["*"] also indicates default values specified internally
 - ["a", "*"] "a" plus default values specified internally

+You can also check variables which is probably best done if you have a naming convention for color variables.

+E.g. This checks dollar variables which contain the word 'color' or 'colour'.

+- includeProps: ["*", "/^\\$.*colou?r.*$/"],

 ### acceptCarbonColorTokens

 Default is false, permits color tokens from @carbon/color/scss mixin carbon--colors.